 During the non-breeding season we separate the males from the hens into individual flights.
 We have found that unless we want to specifically pair the same birds back together, they will readily accept whichever mate is offered to them.
 Also we have found that by keeping the same sexes together we do not get them fighting each other.

 There are a number of enclosures suitable for Conure breeding.
 Some breeders use a stackable cage system indoors and some use outdoor flights, both have proved to be very successful.
-We use indoor stackable cages to breed from our pairs.
-The cages are homemade 6ft x 2ft x 2ft double breeders, which can be split into two with a wooden divider.
+We currently use both types with similar results.
+The stackable cages are homemade and measure.
 The cages are semi-all-wire cages, made from sheets of 1/2" best ply.
 The sides top and floor are cut out, this waste wood is used to make the nest boxes.
 The sides and top are then covered in wire mesh.
 The bottom is left with no wire, as a slide out 3/4" mesh false floor and waste tray covers this aperture.
 There are several reasons for using this type of cage:-

 - Conures love to climb and play.
 They can forever be seen hanging upside-down from the mesh roof.